sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 |CodingEx| **Coding Exercise:**

-The code below makes an attempt to swap the values stored in the two variables x and y (so x ends up with y's initial value  of 5 and y ends up with x's initial value of 3).
-Unfortunately this code does not work.
-You will see in the next exercise that swapping two variables requires a third variable.

 .. activecode:: code1_4_2
    :language: java
    :autograde: unittest

+   The code below makes an attempt to swap the values stored in the two variables x and y (so x ends up with y's initial value  of 5 and y ends up with x's initial value of 3).
+Unfortunately this code has an error and does not work.
-   Can you predict what is printed?
-Use the CodeLens to step through the code.
-   Can you explain why the code does not swap the values stored in x and y?
+   Use the CodeLens to step through the code to understand why it fails to swap the values in x and y.

    ~~~~

     public class ErrorSwap